Fearless (Taylor Swift album): Impact

 In 2024, Spin deemed Fearless the best album by Swift, upholding it as "a masterpiece of high school anxiety and adolescent heartbreak".
 Caramanica ranked Fearless the second-best in Swift's 11-album discography: he said that the album solidified Swift's success in country music while its songwriting retained her teenage earnestness that had been frequently overlooked in the industry, which was a "powerful" feat both artistically and commercially.
-The album placed at number 99 on NPR's "150 Greatest Albums Made by Women" (2017) and number 10 on Rolling Stones "100 Greatest Country Albums of All Time" (2022).
+Fearless placed at number 99 on NPR's "150 Greatest Albums Made by Women" (2017), number 11 on Billboards "Greatest of All Time Top Country Albums" (2016), number 10 on Rolling Stones "100 Greatest Country Albums of All Time" (2022), and number 3 on Billboards "Top Billboard 200 Albums of the 21st Century" (2025).
 According to Billboards Andrew Unterberger, the album popularized country music to teenage girls and its Grammy win for Album of the Year proved Swift as "one of the most important singer-songwriters of her generation".

 Swift began re-recording her first six studio albums, including Fearless, in November 2020.
 The decision came after a public dispute between her and the music executive Scooter Braun, who acquired the masters of Swift's first six studio albums—which Swift had been trying to buy for years—following her departure from Big Machine Records in November 2018.
 The re-recording of Fearless, subtitled Taylor's Version, was released on April 9, 2021, through Republic Records.
 Fearless (Taylor's Version) contains re-recordings of all tracks from the Platinum Edition and the Valentine's Day soundtrack single "Today Was a Fairytale" (2010), and new recordings of six previously unreleased "From the Vault" tracks.
 Following the release of Fearless (Taylor's Version), the original album reached a new peak on charts in Austria (number two), Germany (number two), and Switzerland (number three).
 The ownership of the original album was sold back to Swift on May 30, 2025, alongside her other five albums released under Big Machine.